Finding the Right Doctor for Cataract Surgery

 You will need to see an ophthalmologist if you want cataract surgery.

-What to Look for in an Eye Surgeon
+What to Look for in a Cataract Surgeon

-You should consider a number of factors in selecting the doctor to perform your surgery.
+You should consider a number of factors in selecting the doctor to perform your operation.
 These include:

 Experience: The more experience a doctor has in removing cataracts, the better prepared he or she is to anticipate and prevent complications.
 This increases the chances that your surgery will be successful.
 Before choosing your surgeon, ask: